15 Best Platforms For Bloggers

 - Substack makes it easy to set up newsletters with integrated email distribution.

-- It offers direct monetization through subscriptions, providing a steady income.
+- It offers direct monetization through subscriptions, providing a potential recurring income stream.

 - Full control over content and subscriber management.